 Services that are covered for you What you must pay when you get these services in-network and out-of-network Inpatient services in a psychiatric hospital Covered services include: Mental health care services that require a hospital stay.
-Inpatient substance abuse services \$300 copayment per Medicare- covered admission. ^{††} You pay these amounts until you reach the \$900 Inpatient Services maximum out-of- pocket or the \$2,000 Total maximum out-of-pocket.
+Inpatient substance abuse services \$500 copayment per Medicare- covered admission. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
 For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.
 Inpatient stay: covered services received in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services When your stay is no longer covered, these services will be covered as described in the following sections: practitioner services, including doctor's office visits.
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.

 Services that are covered for you What you must pay when you get these services in-network and out-of-network Diagnostic tests (like lab tests) Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
 X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
 Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
 Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic devices and related supplies.
 Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic devices and related supplies.
 Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.
-Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
+Massage therapy We cover therapeutic services from a licensed massage therapist. \$15 copayment for each visit up to 30 visit(s) per year.
+Medical nutrition therapy There is no coinsurance, copayment, or deductible for